xemarap/desocioek/METHOD.md

 Where:
 - Indicator A: Percentage with pre-high school education (0-100)
 - Indicator B: Percentage with low economic standard (0-100)
-- Indicator C: Percentage unemployed (0-100)
+- Indicator C: Percentage of people unemployed (0-100)

 The index value is on a scale from 0 to 100, where higher values indicate worse socioeconomic conditions:
 - 0 represents the best possible socioeconomic conditions